neuml/txtai/docs/api/configuration.md

 Pipelines are loaded as top level configuration parameters.
 Pipeline names are automatically detected in the YAML configuration and created upon startup.
 All [pipelines](../../pipeline) are supported.

 The following example defines a series of pipelines.
+Note that entries below are the lower-case names of the pipeline class.

 ```yaml
 caption: